OmarHeshamShehab/Dynamics365Commerce.ScaleUnit/src/ScaleUnitSample/POS/ViewExtensions/SimpleProductDetails/Explanation.md

 #### Interface

-An interface is like a plan or drawing that shows what parts a house needs (like doors and windows), but it doesn’t build the house.
+An interface is like a plan or drawing that shows what parts a house needs (like doors and windows),but it doesn’t build the house.
 In code, it tells us what parts an object should have.

 #### Array (or list)

 An array is like a row of toy boxes.
 Each box has something inside (like numbers or words).
 We can look inside each box by its number (first box, second box, etc).

 #### Function (or method)

 A function is like a magic button.
 When we press it, something happens.
 We can press it again and again to do the same thing.

 #### If statement